 It does take a bit of time and effort to set up even a lightweight travel tripod.
 Once you’ve got your camera set up, you’ll likely find yourself inspired to wait for the perfect moment in terms of light, or lack of people, rather than just grabbing the shot and moving on.
 Yes, you might end up with less photos overall, but the shots you do get will end up a lot better as a result!

-Beyond the above three reasons, a tripod also opens up a world of creative options, allowing you to take photos that you simply wouldn’t be able to take without one.
+Beyond the above four reasons, a tripod also opens up a world of creative options, allowing you to take photos that you simply wouldn’t be able to take without one.
 If you want to improve your photography and have a wider choice of photography styles, then a tripod is a must-have travel accessory.